Lab Director: Gordon E. Sarty

-Note to surfing students: I accept students through Biomedical Engineering or Physics and Engineering Physics
+Note to surfing students: I accept students through Biomedical Engineering or Physics and Engineering Physics when funding is available.

 Gradient-Free MRI / Space MRI Concept

 1. Gradient-free MRI.
 Spatial encoding is achieved through the manipulation of transmitted RF rather than through magnetic field gradients.
-This technology - call TRASE - was originally developed at Canada's NRC Institute for Biodiagnostics (IBD).
-Our group works closely with one of the original inventors of TRASE: Jonathan Sharp at the University of Alberta.
+This technology - called TRASE - was originally developed at Canada's NRC Institute for Biodiagnostics (IBD).
+Our group works closely with one of the original inventors of TRASE: Jonathan Sharp now at the University of Alberta.
 Traditional magnetic field gradient hardware is complex, heavy and requires large amounts of electrical power because it needs to modify a vary large magnetic field.
 RF, on the other hand, requires very low power and simple hardware because it takes advantage of nuclear magnetic resonance.
-MRI in space is now technically possible (TRL = 4) because of the low mass, low power requirements and high reliability that RF encoding offers.
+MRI in space is now technically possible (TRL = 6) because of the low mass, low power requirements and high reliability that RF encoding offers.

 In addition to the TRASE concept for gradient-free MRI, we are also working on other approaches some of which will use highly sensitive magnetometers made from diamonds with nitrogen vacancies (NVs), one of a new generation of emerging quantum materials.